decarlof/GDAuth/docs/source/usage.rst

 Usage
 =====

-GDAuth creates and shares folders located on a Globus endpoint and creates download links to file and folders.
+GDAuth creates and shares folders in a Collection.
+It also creates download links to file and folders listed in the Collection.

 For help::